Prof. Dr. Henrik Mouritsen

 1997: Presented poster on "Mathematical modelling of migration", at the RIN 1997 meeting in Oxford.

 Examples of media publicity related to my previous research achievements (updated till 2009 only)

 Since the topic of bird migration and the avian magnetic sensing capabilities seems to be inherently interesting to the public, we often get a lot of scientific and popular press attention, when we publish new findings.
 Below is a short list of representative examples (I have given up long ago recording all press reports about our research).

-8 minutes live interview on BBC World TV 19:00 News and feature on CBC countrywide news.
+3 minutes and 8 minutes live interviews on BBC World TV 19:00 News and feature on CBC countrywide news.